Call Today! Free Immediate Response 818-781-1570

 • You are a member of a gang or were engaged in gang activity;

-• You resisted arrest or not cooperative;
+• You resisted arrest or were not cooperative;

-Our Los Angeles criminal defense attorneys could use a wide range of potential legal defenses against your charges of carrying a switchblade knife in violation of California Penal Code Section 21510.
+Our California criminal defense attorneys could use a wide range of potential legal defenses against your charges of carrying a switchblade knife in violation of California Penal Code Section 21510.
+Every case is unique and will require a close review of the details of your case, but some of the most common defenses include the following:

-The knife is not legally a switchblade: In some cases, our lawyers might be able to make an argument the knife you were accused of carrying doesn't meet the legal definition of a switchblade.
+• The knife is not legally a switchblade: In some cases, our lawyers might be able to make an argument that the knife you were accused of carrying doesn't meet the legal definition of a switchblade.
 Keep in mind that California Penal Code Section 17235 provides a specific description of a switchblade.
+If the knife has any characteristics outside the legal definition, such as a mechanism that provides resistance to opening the knife, then we could argue that it fails to qualify as a switchblade.
+You can't be held criminally liable.

-If you attorneys can show you didn't know it was in your car or a bag, then we can cast reasonable doubt and possibly avoid a conviction.
+• You lacked knowledge of its presence: One of the elements of the crime above the prosecutor has to prove is that you were aware you were carrying a switchblade on your person or vehicle.
+If we can show you didn't know it was in your car or a bag, then we can cast reasonable doubt and possibly avoid a conviction.
 Remember, the burden of proof is on the prosecutor.
-We might be able to show evidence the jacket or bag where the switchable was discovered belong to another person.
+We might be able to show evidence that the jacket or bag where the switchable was discovered belongs to another person.

+• Illegal search and seizure: In some situations, our criminal lawyers might be able to make a successful argument that the switchblade was discovered during an illegal search and seizure.
 We could challenge whether the police officer had probable cause to search you or your vehicle.
-If successful, the switchblade itself could be suppressed as evidence and the prosecutor may have no other choice but to dismiss the charges.
+If successful, the switchblade itself could be suppressed as evidence, and the prosecutor may have no other choice but to dismiss the charges.

 If you have been accused of possession or carrying a switchable in violation of California Penal Code Section 21510, consult with the top-rated Los Angeles criminal defense attorneys at Eisner Gorin LLP.

-We have a track record of success defending clients against weapons related offenses and work aggressively to obtain the best possible outcome.
+We have a track record of success defending clients against weapons-related offenses and work aggressively to obtain the best possible outcome.
 Contact our law firm at 877-781-1570.
 Eisner Gorin LLP 1875 Century Park E #705 Los Angeles, CA 90067 310-328-3776

-Related Content:
+Related Content

 About the Author